 The firewall acts as a filter between the internet and the computer.
 It examines, approves or blocks data and prevents intrusion attempts that could exploit vulnerabilities in applications.

 Let the firewall be set to “default” and in this way you’ll follow the current safety procedures.
 As mentioned before, firewalls and antivirus can protect against simpler attacks but don’t help against more advanced threats and targeted attacks.
 Network monitoring, logging and vulnerability monitoring are some efforts that should be standard for a company that keeps critical information that shouldn’t fall into the wrong hands.
+Additionally, PRTG Multiboard is a unified monitoring tool that can help companies to streamline these efforts and achieve a comprehensive view of their security posture.

 If your company lacks specialized IT staff, this is the best solution.
 There are many online backup providers to choose from.
 The solution should be based on data being encrypted before being sent over the network and stored on secure servers at the provider.
 Encryption ensures that no unauthorized person can access data, either during transmission or with the supplier’s staff.